RINEARN/rinpn/README.md

 In addition, by inputting the file name/path of a script written in C-like simple language "[Vnano](https://www.vcssl.org/ja-jp/vnano/)", you can execute it.
 Instead, you also can select a script file by clicking "Script" button.
 Scripts are useful for performing complicated calculations automatically.

-Also, if the path of "bin" folder of the RINPn is registered to the environment variable Path/PATH, you can calculate in the command-line as follows:
+Also, if the path of "cmd" folder of the RINPn is registered to the environment variable Path/PATH, you can calculate in the command-line as follows:

     rinpn "1 + 2"
 	> 3